MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/FAQ-Intelligent-Cloud.md

 ## Can you export to Excel, modify the contents, and import the data back in?

-You can export the list to Excel from the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant, but since the data is read only you cannot make changes and import it again.
+You can export the list to Excel from the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant, but since the data is read-only you cannot make changes and import it again.

 ## Is the data replication only one-way?